 Lighting and hardware checks

-Listen for floorboard creaks or wall panel vibrations during play, which can signal a loose screw or bolt.
-Each month, check the door hinges, latch, and any screws on removable wall panels or the tin, the metal strip at the base of the front wall, and tighten any loose bolts you can reach safely.
+Weekly, replace dim or burnt-out bulbs to keep illumination even, since shadows make the fast-moving ball hard to see.
+Listen for floorboard creaks or panel vibrations that signal a loose screw.
+Monthly, check the door hinges, latch, and screws on removable panels or the tin (the metal strip at the base of the front wall), and tighten loose bolts.
+Glass-wall hardware gets a full service annually, but check monthly for obvious looseness.

 Surface inspection